Particular/docs.particular.net/nservicebus/upgrades/5to6-moving-away-from-ibus.md

 ## Sending messages outside message handlers

-A common use of `IBus` is to invoke bus operations outside of message handlers, such as sending a message from an ASP.NET request or from a UI input.
+A common use of `IBus` is to invoke bus operations outside of message handlers, such as sending a message from an ASP.NET request or from a client application.
 Instead of an `IBus` the `IEndpointInstance` offers all available bus operations outside the message processing pipeline.
 For example:

 If the endpoint is hosted using NServiceBus.Host, use the [IWantToRunWhenEndpointStartsAndStops interface](/nservicebus/upgrades/host-6to7.md) as outlined in the NServiceBus.Host documentation.